Sullivan07043/Weather-HMM-Co-Repo/Categorical_HMM/ensemble/README.md

 For questions or suggestions about the ensemble voting system, please open an issue on the GitHub repository.

 ## Version History

+- **v2.0** (2025-11-23): Major update with corrected ENSO data
+  - Updated ENSO ground truth data from official ONI records (1950-2000)
+  - Changed threshold range from 20-50% to 30-60%
+  - Set default threshold to 35% (was 25%)
+  - Improved visualization: color-coded predictions (green=correct, red=incorrect)
+  - Moved all legends to right side for better clarity
+  - Moved confusion matrix to right side
+  - Updated station count to 17 (filtered for actual 1950-2000 data coverage)
+  - Best F1-score: 0.8140 (30% threshold) with perfect recall
+  - Recommended threshold: 35% with F1=0.8095 and 97.1% recall

 - **v1.1** (2025-11-22): Added 25% threshold
   - Added 25% threshold evaluation for better balance